pingcap/docs/tidb-cloud/serverless-driver.md

 # TiDB Serverless driver (Beta)

-The [TiDB Serverless driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to TiDB Serverless over HTTPS.
-It is particularly useful in edge environments where TCP connection is limited.
+[TiDB Serverless Driver (Beta)](https://github.com/tidbcloud/serverless-js) for JavaScript allows you to connect to your TiDB Serverless cluster over HTTPS.
+It is particularly useful in edge environments where TCP connections are limited.

 ## Use the TiDB Serverless driver

-### Install
+### Install the TiDB Serverless driver

 You can install the driver with npm: